pwwang/immunopipe/docs/configurations.md

     - `halt`: Any failure will just halt the entire pipeline (default)
     - `ignore`: Ignore the error and keep running (assuming the job runs successfully anyway)
     - `retry`: Retry to job running.
-      After `num_retries` times of retrying, if the job is still failing, then halt the pipeline.
+      After `num_retries` times of retrying, if the job is still failing, halt the pipeline.

 - `num_retries`: The number of retries for the jobs.
 (Default: `3`)
 - `forks`: How many jobs to run simultaneously?
 (Default: `1`)